 Contact: 021 433 1837

-Located in the residential neighbourhood of Oranjezicht, this cozy, yet modern eatery will almost make you feel like you are on a Wes Anderson film set.
-Owner Graham Oldfiled, was head chef at Chef Warehouse on Bree Street so you know when you come to eat you’ll get food thats nothing short of amazing.
+Recently relocated to Green Point, this modern eatery will almost make you feel like you are on a Wes Anderson film set.
+Owner Graham Oldfield, was head chef at Chef Warehouse on Bree Street so you know you’ll be eating food you’ll thats nothing short of amazing.
 Expect to see dishes like Beef Tataki with a soy, lemon and ginger dressing and nori emulsion, Pork Belly Bao and the always delicious Prawn Toast with lemon mayo and a spicy soy dressing.

 Contact: 066 022 1165